-If you go months without delivering any value under a retainer, you may lose the retainer.
+You may lose the retainer if you go months without delivering any value under a retainer.
 The client begins to feel like they are not receiving value.
 To prevent losing retainers, stay engaged with your clients by delivering some value even when you have not been called.
-For example, you might create an industry trend and forecast report and present it to key managers via Zoom or deliver a quarterly upskill training for new managers.
+For example, you might create an industry trend and forecast report and present it to key managers via Zoom or deliver quarterly upskill training for new managers.
 Stay in contact and deliver value if you want to retain the retainer!

 - Retainers smooth income flow.